Sohou08/AWS_cloud/AWS. distance Machine.md

  ## Step 2: Create a virtual machine: Anaconda
 Anaconda is an open-source package manager, environment manager, and distribution of the Python and R programming languages.
+It's very powerful virtual machine if you need a multiple version of python.
 Retriieve the last version of Anoconda linux --> https://www.anaconda.com/distribution/

 ```{r}